What to do if you receive an amendment demand

 - take the matter to court.

-Removing your registration
+Ending your registration

 Objecting to the removal

-Misuse of the PPSR (such as intentionally making a false registration) can lead to an investigation, civil penalties and even criminal charges.
+Misuse of the PPSR (such as intentionally making a false registration) can lead to an investigation, civil penalties, and even criminal charges.
 See Reporting suspected misuse of the PPSR.